Visa policy of Equatorial Guinea: Visa exemption

 Citizens of other countries require a visa for all purposes including transit.

 Also, holders of diplomatic, official or service passports issued to nationals of Brazil, China, Cuba, Morocco, South Korea and United Arab Emirates do not require a visa for Equatorial Guinea for a maximum period of 90 days.

 Visa exemption agreement for holders of diplomatic and service passports was signed with Indonesia in August 2019 and it is yet to come into force.

 Serbia and Equatorial Guinea signed an agreement of abolishing visas for diplomatic and service passports on 10 February 2022.

-Visa on arrival

-Citizens of United Arab Emirates holding normal passports may obtain a visa on arrival that lasts for a maximum period of 90 days.

 Electronic Visa (e-Visa)

 Equatorial Guinea introduced the e-Visa system from 1 July 2023.

 e-Visa holders must arrive via Malabo International Airport.
 People of all nationalities can apply, and the processing fee is 75 USD.

+Approval is normally received between 24 – 72 hours after the payment is completed.